wp-plugins/total-security/readme.txt

 == Changelog ==
 * 2.0.350
-    * updated for new wp version
+    * Compatibility with WordPress 3.5

 * 2.0.342
     * New version notation (x.y.zzz) |new feature|improvements or bug fixes|last WP core|